to-dev1/BattleSimulator/README.md

 F - launch projectile from camera

 # Files
-Create your own units with simple text files!
+You can create your own units with simple text files.
 Follow the instructions in the superheavy-mech.txt file which can be found in the folder data/blueprints/faction 1.
 Define the battle scenario in the battle.txt and select the planet by its index in planet.txt.
 The different planets can be found in the source file PlanetDatabase.

+# Building the project
+The build.sbt file is provided and has the correct scala and swing versions.
+Clone the project with git, open the project in for example intellij and try to start the program in the WindowSystem entry point.
+In error cases check the installed versions of scala and scala SDK and confirm that the swing library has been installed.
+The data folder which contains multiple default units is included in this repository.
+The program detects if data files are missing and prints information to console.
+If no units appear, check the console output and check if the data folder is correctly included in the project.

 # Structure
 The entry point to the program is the WindowSystem object in the WindowSystem file.
 The simulation is updated by the SimulationControl class, which also handles user input.